 These Gluten-Free Oat Scones are absolutely delicious if you are looking for a decadent scone to enjoy with your morning coffee.
 They are easy to make, and you can add any fruit or nuts.

 I am excited about my new scones recipe.
 They are the perfect addition to my collection of gluten free scones recipes.
-As with all of my scones recipes, they can be used as a base for adding your favorite mix-ins.
+As with all of my scone recipes, they can be used as a base for adding your favorite mix-ins.

 If you love these rustic scones, you will also want to try my Gluten Free Blueberry Scones.